ariznode/Drosera-Network/README.md

 ---

+# Existing Hoodi users
+If you already have deployed your trap and operator on Hoodi network, and only want to update it to new release version, follow [Update node version](./update-node-version.md)

+---

 # Existing Holesky user
 If you have deployed your trap and operator on Holesky network, move them to Hoodi network by following [Update To Hoodi](./update-to-hoodi.md)